ajpwilson/volleyball/README.md

 ---
 Future Improvments (things to learn):

-1) Tags and Users to be searchable
+1) Tags and users to be searchable
 2) Add redux
 3) Add routing
 4) Add pagination